Free Introduction to Structural Equation Modeling

 Patrick J. Curran, Ph.D.

 Patrick Curran is a Professor in the L.L.
 Thurstone Psychometric Laboratory in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill.
-Patrick has dedicated much of his career to the teaching and dissemination of advanced quantitative methods and has won awards in recognition of teaching excellence.
+He is dedicated to teaching and disseminating advanced quantitative methods and has won multiple awards for teaching excellence.
 Read More

 In an effort to continually improve our instruction we obtain student evaluations with each course offering.
 Here is a sample of reviews from our prior offering of this workshop: